backstage/backstage/STYLE.md

 ## Fill in missing references using `{@link ...}`

 Not all types are detected and referenced on the documentation page.
-Most notably variables, and therefore ApiRefs, will not have clickable links to other symbols that they reference.
+Most notably variables, and therefore `ApiRef`s, will not have clickable links to other symbols that they reference.
 We instead fill in this missing information using inline `{@link ...}` tags in the description:

 ```ts
 /**